The short version

 I spent nearly two decades at HSBC, eventually leading technology and operations with global reach across 60+ markets with a team of 2,800 people.
 I lived in Brazil, Mexico, and India along the way — which taught me as much about human complexity as it did about systems.

-After HSBC, I became CIO at a digital bank start-up, where we secured a UK banking license and built something from nothing.
+After HSBC, I became CIO at a digital bank start-up, where we secured a UK banking licence and built something from nothing.
 That experience — the difference between transformation inside a giant and building from scratch — changed how I think about what's actually possible.

 2020 — Present